-The story of Parwiz, a successful case of “Mobile Repair” course
+The story of Parwiz, a successful Case of “Mobile Repair” Class

 Parwiz and his classmate, Najibullah, believe that staying in their homeland can provide them better opportunities to grow up and make a bright future for their occupation and education.
 These two classmates together have sat up a small business.
 They are very motivated to develop their business and improve their economic and social life conditions.

 Parwiz biography and setting up a small business